liang-bo96/Eelbrain/doc/development.rst

     Ideally, include a test to preempt future regressions (see :ref:`dev-testing`).

 **Feature Requests**
-    If you plan to implement a new feature, please **open an issue first** to discuss the design.
+    If you are thinking about implementing a new feature, please **open an issue first** to discuss the design.
 This keeps efforts aligned with the roadmap and reduces the chance of duplicate work.

 Pull Request Workflow
 ^^^^^^^^^^^^^^^^^^^^^